-If you love almond desserts, you’ll love these Almond Cookies made with almond flour, almond extract, and sliced almonds!
+If you love the delicate flavor of almond, you’ll love these classic almond cookies made with almond flour, almond extract, and sliced almonds!

 Crispy, Chewy Almond Cookies